 MIMEDX is a leading supplier of human placental allografts, which are human tissues that are derived from one person (the donor) and used to produce products that treat another person (the recipient).
 MIMEDX has supplied over two million allografts, through both direct and consignment shipments.
 Our platform technologies include tissue allografts derived from the amnion and chorion layers of human placental membrane (EPIFIX® and AMNIOFIX®) and tissue allografts derived from human umbilical cord (EPICORD® and AMNIOCORD®).
+Our most recent product innovation, AMNIOEFFECTTM, introduced in June 2022 via limited market release, is a tri-layer placental tissue allograft that contains amnion, intermediate layer and chorion membranes.
+This product is designed to meet the needs of surgeons performing procedures where a more robust allograft with expansive size offerings is desired.

-EPIFIX and EPICORD products are marketed for external use, such as in advanced wound care applications, while our AMNIOFIX and AMNIOCORD products are positioned for use in surgical recovery applications, including lower extremity repair, plastic surgery, vascular surgery and multiple orthopedic repairs and reconstructions.
+EPIFIX and EPICORD products are marketed for external use, such as in advanced wound care applications, while our AMNIOFIX, AMNIOEFFECT and AMNIOCORD products are positioned for use in surgical recovery applications, including lower extremity repair, plastic surgery, vascular surgery and multiple orthopedic repairs and reconstructions.